dokadon/terraform-web-server/README.md

 There are a number of dev ops tools which are required in the build environment.

-## Linux Version
+## Linux Version, DNF & Git
 * Fedora 25.
 Other versions may work.
 But testing has only been done on Fedora 25.

 * dnf and git must already be installed.

-Clone using https protocol
+##Clone using https protocol
 *  git clone https://github.com/dokadon/terraform-web-server.git

+## install-preqs.sh
-Your build system should be up to date with the latest packages installed
+* Your build system should be up to date with the latest packages installed.
 The included install script installs all tools needed if they do not already exist.
+** terraform
+** python
+** python-pip
+** wget
+** unzip
+** nodejs

-You will need sudo access to install them
+* You will need sudo access to install them
-* terraform
-* python
-* python-pip
-* wget
-* unzip
-* nodejs

-To install the prerequisites execute
+## To install the prerequisites execute
 * bash install-preqs.sh

+# AWS user account required
 An AWS user account with awscli access priveleges is needed You can get one here https://aws.amazon.com